 - 1 tsp salt

-- Wash your eggplant well (you will keep the skin on for this recipe) and slice into 1/2 inch or 1/4 inch rounds (if you slice them them, decrease the baking time so they don’t burn).
+- Wash your eggplant well (you will keep the skin on for this recipe) and slice into 1/2 inch inch thick rounds.

-- In a separate bowl, combine the toasted bread crumbs, parmesan cheese, and basil.
+- In a separate bowl, combine the panko bread crumbs, parmesan cheese, and basil.

 - Dip each buttermilk-soaked eggplant round into the crumb mixture, making sure both sides are coated.

-- Place the coated eggplant on the baking sheet in a single layer.
+- Place the coated eggplant on the rack inside the baking sheet in a single layer.

-- Serve with a bowl of homemade or store bought marinara sauce and enjoy!
+- Serve alongside a bowl of homemade or store bought marinara sauce and enjoy!